fletchjp/MERG-Arduino-Software/README.md

  ## Events

- ### 29th November 2020.

- I have added pwmtest as an experiment to see what would happen.
-It is a test for the addresses of I2C devices.

  ### 25th February 2021.

  I am restarting this work as a result of Sven Rosvall's Zoom talk to the Arduino SIG.
 After some discussion with him I am going to have a series of different repositories for different pieces of software.